Grab’s ambitious plans to digitize Southeast Asia’s economies may get $500 million boost from SoftBank

 “The bulk of Uber engineering is based in the U.S.,” he said.
 “But the engineers in Jakarta will have a better understanding of local traffic and the constraints by talking to local people.”

 Uber finally yielded market leadership to Grab in March, when it agreed to sell Grab its operations in the region for an undisclosed sum in exchange for a 27.5 percent stake in the company.
 The deal hasn’t been without controversy.
-Worried that Grab was becoming too big, Singapore antitrust regulators fined it and Uber $9.5 million following the acquisition, and ordered it to take steps to ensure the market remains open to competitors.
+Worried that Grab was becoming too big, Singapore antitrust regulators fined it and Uber $9.5 million following the acquisition and ordered it to take steps to ensure the market remains open to competitors.

-Still, none of these issues seems to have slowed its explosive growth.
+Still, none of these issues seems to have slowed the company’s explosive growth.
 Grab reported that it crossed the 2 billion ride threshold in July.
-While it took more than five years to deliver the first 1 billion rides, it passed the second billion in just 9 months.
+While it took more than five years to deliver the first 1 billion rides, it passed the second billion in just nine months.
 The company projects $1 billion in revenue this year, as use of its financial and food delivery services has more than doubled in recent months.

 Even as the platform branches out into new services, Vassilakis said Grab is continuing to invest heavily in mobility services and technologies like artificial intelligence.

-“None of the core businesses are finished by any means,” he said.
+“None of the core businesses are finished, by any means,” he said.
 “Mobility is a deep problem that ties into a lot of areas.”

 Still, having solidified its hold in its home territory, Grab is ready to let the world know what it’s trying to accomplish.
 Beyond buzz, the company is hoping to attract the developers it needs and interest partners from outside the region who want to reach its users base with their services.

 “The main thing for us to express to people is the growth that is happening in the region,” Vassilakis said.
-“It’s interesting for me from a West Coast perspective as to how fast things are happening there.
+“It’s interesting for me from a West Coast perspective … how fast things are happening there.
 There’s a real opportunity to make a difference in people’s lives.
 Our founders have made a big impact in a small amount of time.”